 - (d) On May 31, 2016, the Company filed a claim with the Cantonal Court of Zug in Switzerland against Inopha AG (Inopha) for all 13 licensing agreements between the Company and Inopha being declared null and void, and further sought an order that Inopha returns all the benefits it had gained from the 13 agreements.
 The case is still in progress at Cantonal Court of Zug in Switzerland. - (e) On May 30, 2016, Janssen Pharmaceutica NV (Janssen) filed a request for arbitration with the WIPO Arbitration and Mediation Center, at the Company's request, to confirm whether the monies incurred from the agreement in dispute belong to the Company or Inopha.
 The case was suspended.
-As of December 31, 2022, the monies incurred from the agreement in dispute in the amount of \$21,456 thousand euros have been deposited into the escrow account by Janssen. - (f) With regard to the dispute on the Risperidone Contract entered into by and between the Company and Center Laboratories, Inc. (CLI), CLI filed an administrative action for declaration of such Contract, as a civil lawsuit, against the Company in the Taipei District Court on July 1, 2016.
-The Taipei District Court ruled in favor of CLI on March 1, 2018, and the appeal to the Taiwan High Court by the Company, had been dismissed on March 11, 2020.
-Therefore, the Company filed an appeal to the Supreme Court on April 10, 2020.
-On May 19, 2021, the original judgment was declared to be invalid by the Supreme Court, and the case was further remanded to Taiwan High Court, which ruled that the agreement between the Company and CLI for the development of the Risperidone drug did not exist.
-CLI has filed an appeal to the Supreme Court on December 21, 2022, and the case will be transferred to the Supreme Court for trial. - (g) On February 28, 2020, the Company filed a civil lawsuit to the Labor Court Dresden of Germany against Denis Optiz, the beneficiary owner of Inopha AG.
+As of December 31, 2022, the monies incurred from the agreement in dispute in the amount of \$21,456 thousand euros have been deposited into the escrow account by Janssen. - (f) With regards to the dispute on the Risperidone Contract entered into between the Company and Center Laboratories, Inc. (referred to as the CLI), the Company considered the signing of the agreement to be incompliance with the relevant procedures and legal requirements, hence, should be deemed as invalid.
+However, CLI disagreed with the Company's viewpoint and filed an action for declaratory judgment of the said contract, as a civil lawsuit, against the Company in the Taipei District Court on July 1, 2016.
+The case has been put on trial several times, and on May 18, 2023, original ruling was declared to be invalid by the Supreme Court, and the case had been handed back to the Taiwan High Court for retrial. - (g) On February 28, 2020, the Company filed a civil lawsuit to the Labor Court Dresden of Germany against Denis Optiz, the beneficiary owner of Inopha AG.
 The case is still in progress at Labor Court Dresden of Germany. - (h) On May 14, 2021, the Company was penalized by the Fair Trade Commission for concerted action due to the agreement it entered with Lotus Pharmaceutical Co., Ltd. on February 4, 2009 regarding the exclusive right to sell "Furil Capsules".
 On July 12, 2021, the Company filed a complaint with the Taipei High Administrative Court to revoke the above penalty.
-The case is still in progress by the Taipei High Administrative Court.
+The case is still in progress by the Taipei High Administrative Court. - (i) On July 21, 2023, Taiwan Shilin District Prosecutors Office and the Ministry of Justice Investigation Bureau (referred to as the Investigation Bureau) came to the Company to investigate the drug contract case due to the Company filed against breach of trust cases on March 24, 2022 based on whistleblower letters, and the Investigation Bureau reviewed and selected the Company's transaction documents related to certain drugs from July 2011 to July 2023, The case is under investigation.